htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

+-  Fixed a bug that prevented condor_submit -i from working with a Singularity container environemnt for more than three minutes.
+   :ticket: `7018`

 -  Fixed a bug that prevented HTCondor from being started inside a docker container with the condor_master as PID 1.
 HTCondor could start if the master was launched from a script.